chamaeleonidae/chmln/README.md

 ## Installation via NPM

-This library is available as a package on NPM. to install into a project using NPM with a front-end packager such as Browserify or Webpack:
+This library is available as a package on NPM.
+To install into a project using NPM with a front-end packager such as Browserify or Webpack:

 ```
   npm install --save @chamaeleonidae/chmln